Skip to content

 Grade: A-plus

-This first-rate facility also excelled in the area of nursing, where it received a grade of A+.
-Few nursing homes performed better in this area.
-Our nursing grade is mostly based on a facility's level of nurse staffing.
-This nursing home provides 0.9 hours of nursing care per resident per day.
+In addition to receiving a great overall grade, this nursing home received an A+ for nursing.
+Our nursing grade is mostly tied to the nursing home's nurse staffing.
+This particular nursing home provided 0.9 hours of nursing care per resident per day.
 Finally, our nursing grades also factor in quality-based assessments, such as avoiding major falls.
-This nursing home performed well in this area.
-Avoiding major falls is typically a good indicator that a place has reliable quality controls in place.
-Major falls can typically be avoided if more nurses aids and better safety protocols are in place.
+This facility performed well in this area.
+Avoiding major falls is typically a good indicator that a nursing home has reliable quality controls in place.
+Major falls can often be prevented if more nurses aids and better safety protocols are in place.

 Facility Inspections